In This Article

 I even went as far as installing CryoUtilities on Steam Deck to try and wrench a few extra frames out.
 Performance was marginally better, with an average of 32 frames per second, but there were still plenty of drops and stuttering.

-While Wo Long is definitely playable on Steam Deck, I think it’s going to require the developers getting involved to truly get the game to a level that’s fun to play.
+While Wo Long is definitely playable on Steam Deck, I think it’s going to require the developers to get involved to truly get the game to a level that’s fun to play.

 Wo Long: Fallen Dynasty Best Settings